Building a Better Team

 Practical Guide: How to Improve Your Business Culture

 Many businesses are so focused on the bottom line that they neglect their company culture.
-This can be a fatal mistake, as according to a Forbes study, more than 90% of employees said that good business culture was important at their company, and 92% said that improving their company culture would improve the value of the company.
+This can be a fatal mistake, as a Forbes study found that more than 90% of employees believe good business culture is essential at their company, and 92% stated that improving their company culture would increase the company’s value.

 To improve your business culture, you must first understand what it is and what values you’re perpetuating in your organization.